The Ultimate Guide to Observing Mars

 Very close Mars Oppositions occur every 15 to 17 years, when Earth passes between Mars and the Sun around the time of Mars’ perihelion (closest point to the Sun) in orbit.
 In 2003, Earth and Mars met near their narrowest points in their respective orbits and provided a once-in-a-lifetime viewing experience.
 At that time, the distance between Earth and Mars was less than 35 million miles—the closest they have been to one another in 60,000 years!
 Mars grew to an impressive 25” in apparent diameter and was at its brightest magnitude, -2.8!
 For comparison, during a non-favorable opposition year, Mars can be as far as 62 million miles from Earth.

 It is important to note that the date of Mars Opposition and the date of Mars Closest Approach do not fall at the same time and can vary by several days.
 Due to orbital mechanics, the date of closest approach can take place a few days earlier than opposition when Mars is moving away from the Earth and Sun.
 When Mars moves towards the Earth and Sun, closest approach can take place a few days after opposition.
-Mars’ closest approach to Earth in 2020 will take place on October 6 and will be as close as 38.6 million miles away.

 Tip #2: Use an astronomy app or star chart